Greggs: Pasty tax

 In March 2012, Chancellor of the Exchequer George Osborne proposed to simplify the taxing of takeaway food.
-In the United Kingdom, most food intended to be cooked and eaten at home is zero rated, meaning that businesses do not have to charge their customers the standard VAT on those products.
+In the United Kingdom, most food intended to be cooked and eaten at home is zero rated, meaning that businesses do not have to charge their customers the standard value-added tax (VAT) on those products.

 With the pasty tax, any food besides freshly baked bread which is sold while above room temperature would be subject to the 20% VAT charge with no exception for intended serving temperature.
 Chairman of the company, Derek Netherton warned that such a tax would lead to "further unemployment, high street closures and reduced investment".
 Greggs participated in a campaign to reverse this decision, which became known as the "pasty tax" or "Pasty Gate".

 Greggs: More Than Meats the Pie

-An eight part documentary series, called Greggs: More Than Meats The Pie, which goes behind the scenes of the bakery and all its areas, was broadcast on Sky1 and Sky1 HD in April 2013.
+An eight part documentary series, called Greggs: More than Meats the Pie, which goes behind the scenes of the bakery and all its areas, was broadcast on Sky1 and Sky1 HD in April 2013.
 Sky revealed the documentary programme's first episode was Sky1's number one original show in April, with a final total of 1.27 million viewers.

+Animal welfare

+In 2022, Greggs signed the Better Chicken Commitment (BCC), which calls for the more ethical treatment and slaughter of farmed chickens.
+As of 2024, 86.6% of its chickens were reared with a stocking density of 30kg per square metre or less.
+Greggs aims to reach 100% by the end of 2025.

+In 2024, Greggs was a signatory to a Compassion in World Farming letter to the UK government, calling on the government to ban the use of cages for egg-laying hens in UK production and in UK imports.